flyteorg/flytekit/docs/source/design/clis.rst

 Pyflyte
 =========
-Unlike Flyte CLI, think of this CLI as code-aware, but not network-aware (the latter is not entirely true, but it's helpful to think of it that way).
+Unlike Flytecli, think of this CLI as code-aware, but not network-aware (the latter is not entirely true, but it's helpful to think of it that way).

-This CLI is what is responsible for the serialization (compilation) step in the registration flow.
-It will parse through user code, looking for tasks, workflows and launch plans, and compile them down to Protobuf files.
+This CLI is responsible for the serialization (compilation) step in the registration flow.
+It parses the user code, searches for tasks, workflows and launch plans, and compiles them to Protobuf files.